Owodo: Reign

-In 1125 AD, Owodo succeeded his father, Ogiso Arigho, as ruler of Igodomigodo.
-His accession took place under the authority of the Edionnisen, the kingdom's kingmakers.
-At Owodo's coronation around 1125, Ometo remained his only wife, and Ikaladerhan his only son.
-In establishing a traditional royal harem, Owodo expanded his household by marrying six additional wives.
+According to Ọmọregie, c.
+1125 Owodo succeeded his father, Ogiso Arigho, as ruler of Igodomigodo.
+His accession took place under the authority of the Edionnisen, the kingdom's kingmakers. Ọmọregie writes that at Owodo's coronation around 1125, Ometo remained his only wife, and Ikaladerhan his only son.
+In Ọmọregie's account, Owodo expanded his household by marrying six additional wives as part of establishing a traditional royal harem.
 As they were primarily the widows of his deceased brothers, eighteen stepchildren were brought into the palace, contributing to internal rivalries.
-Among these new wives was Esagho, who later played a prominent role in palace affairs.
-At the time of his succession, the state was experiencing political and economic difficulties.
-Early in his reign, there were improved harvests, lower market prices, and indications of economic recovery.
+Among these new wives was Esagho, who later played an important role in palace affairs.
+At the time of his succession, the state was experiencing political and economic difficulties. Ọmọregie states that early in his reign there were improved harvests, lower market prices, and indications of economic recovery.

 Modern historians note four main challenges during Owodo's rule: the re-emergence of Senior Noble influence, threats from the legendary Osogan along the Okedo route, tensions within the royal household, and issues attributed to the king's decision-making approach.

-Following the end of a famine, the Edionnisen requested access to the wealth stored in the royal treasury known as the seven uye deeps, left by Arigho.
-The nobles stated that the funds were needed to restore their traditional expenditures and social standing.
-Owodo declined, citing his father's instruction that the reserve be used only for Ughoron needs and other approved royal purposes.
-(Note: The Ughoron are the royal bards and artists of the kingdom) This led to continuing tension between the monarchy and prominent noble families.
+Ọmọregie writes that, following the end of a famine, the Edionnisen requested access to the wealth stored in the royal treasury known as the seven uye deeps, left by Arigho.
+According to his account, the nobles stated that the funds were needed to restore their traditional expenditures and social standing.
+Owodo declined, citing his father's instruction that the reserve be used only for Ughoron needs and other approved royal purposes, (Note: The Ughoron are the royal bards and artists of the kingdom) resulting to continuing tension between the monarchy and prominent noble families.